 Definition of reusability.
 In software engineering, for software to be reusable it should also be maintainable and dependable (able to be built on for other purposes).
 This may be captured in R3, around domain-relevant community standards, but may also require additional clarification to avoid confusion or the proliferation of many competing sets of “added letters” to FAIR4RS related to other qualities.

-Challenges to adoption
+The path to adoption

 It will take significant effort to gain wide-spread adoption of the FAIR4RS principles, once finalized.
 The convening of the FAIR4RS WG across RDA, FORCE11, and ReSA will support usage of the outcomes across those communities.
 RDA, FORCE11, and ReSA will systematically promote the outcomes, aiming to raise awareness and facilitate a wider adoption of the FAIR4RS WG outcomes by existing and emerging initiatives.
-Organisations with a focus on FAIR will also be engaged, to encourage promotion of the application of FAIR to research outputs other than data.
+Organizations with a focus on FAIR will also be engaged, to encourage promotion of the application of FAIR to research outputs other than data.

 The FAIR4RS WG’s aims also include development of adoption guidelines and practices to enable widespread adoption of the FAIR4RS principles across the research software community at national, disciplinary, and international levels.
 This will focus on the needs of a variety of stakeholders, including: